Shin Megami Tensei: Strange Journey: Reception

 Strange Journey sold 97,000 units in its first week in Japan, coming in third on the Japanese sales charts behind Pokémon HeartGold and SoulSilver and Wii Fit Plus.
 Ultimately, the game sold lower than expected: Atlus expected the game to sell 170,000 copies, but actual sales by November had only reached 152,000 copies.
 The game has had a positive reception, earning scores of 80/100 from the review aggregator Metacritic.
 Famitsu gave the game a score of 36 points out of 40, noted by IGN as being the highest score given by the magazine to a Shin Megami Tensei game up to that time.

 Charles Onyett of IGN described the plot as "interesting", noting the amount of personality within the game.
 Phil Kollar of Game Informer highlighted the story's themes of tension between technology and nature, while Heidi Kemps of GamePro called the story "a refreshingly thoughtful experience compared to most Japanese RPG plots" despite controversial content.
 Eurogamers Matt Edwards felt the story was absorbing but lacked originality.
 Andrew Fitch, in his review on 1UP.com, felt the story was a standard type from within the Megami Tensei series, and Lark Anderson of GameSpot found the plot "excessively preachy".

-Famitsu described the world design as "unique", and Andersonpraised the soundtrack as fitting with the new setting and noted the detailed environmental design and sprite animations.
+Famitsu described the world design as "unique", and Anderson praised the soundtrack as fitting with the new setting and noted the detailed environmental design and sprite animations.
 Kollar praised the demon designs and described the soundtrack as "excellent" while faulting the dungeon visual designs.
 Onyett praised the demon designs while faulting the environments, and felt that the soundtrack while good was overused to compsensate for other presentational shortcomings.
 Anderson also praised the soundtrack as fitting with the new setting and praised the detailed environmental design and sprite animations.
-Edwards noted a lack of distinct environmental design, and felt its production values fell behind the recently-released Infinite Space when comparing its 3D dungeons to the 2D sprite art.
+Edwards noted a lack of distinct environmental design, and felt its production values fell behind the recently released Infinite Space when comparing its 3D dungeons to the 2D sprite art.

 Speaking of the gameplay, Famitsu praised it as well balanced, positively noting the tutorials and fusion mechanics.
 Fitch called it a combination of "classically engrossing MegaTen and Etrian Odyssey", praising the exploration and dungeon design.
 Kemps called the dungeon exploration exciting, but found the lack of help with demon fusion detracted from the experience.
 Edwards was also generally positive about the battle system, highlighting its ease of understanding for players.
 Onyett called the combat "standard", but praised the demon fusion and negotiation mechanics.
 Kollar said that the Demon Co-op attack system made the game more approachable than previous Shin Megami Tensei series, but found that exploration could become tedious.
 Anderson found the gameplay dated, particularly citing the dungeon design and negotiation system, citing the former as being too repetitive to be interesting.